duthied/Free-Friendika/README.md

 Being part of the Fediverse allows you to be free from data-harvesting corporations.
 Enjoy open social communication, independent of any specific provider.

-Friendica connects you to a federated communications network of thousands of servers.
-Through various protocols you can interact with anyone on [Friendica]( https://friendi.ca), [Mastodon](https://joinmastodon.org), [Lemmmy](https://join-lemmy.org/), [Diaspora](https://diasporafoundation.org), [Misskey](https://join.misskey.page), [Peertube](https://joinpeertube.org/), [Pixelfed](https://pixelfed.org/), [Pleroma](https://pleroma.social) and many more.
+Friendica connects you to a federated communications network of thousands of servers called the Fediverse.
+Through various protocols you can interact with anyone on [Friendica]( https://friendi.ca), [Mastodon](https://joinmastodon.org), [Lemmy](https://join-lemmy.org/), [Diaspora](https://diasporafoundation.org), [Misskey](https://join.misskey.page), [Peertube](https://joinpeertube.org/), [Pixelfed](https://pixelfed.org/), [Pleroma](https://pleroma.social) and many more.
 Receiving content from Tumblr, Wordpress and RSS is also possible.
-Friendica allows to integrate web based content via add-ons such as ITTT, Buffer.
-You can customize and control how publicly or privatly you want to share your content.
+Friendica allows to import and mirror your content via add-ons such as ITTT and Buffer.
+You can customize and control how publicly or privately you want to share your content.

 [Join Friendica]((https://dir.friendica.social/servers)) today or setup [your own Friendica instance](doc/Install.md).